The British Army in Belize

 The British Army Training Support Unit Belize (BATSUB) is manned by 12 permanent staff and employs more than 100 local civilians.

-The Unit carries out up to five dismounted close combat exercises per year, of varying size, as well as hosting the final exercise of the notoriously tough British Army Platoon Commander’s Battle Course, which runs three times a year.
+The Unit carries out up to five dismounted close combat exercises per year of varying sizes.
+It also hosts the final exercise of the notoriously tough British Army Platoon Commander’s Battle Course, which runs three times a year.

 A number of UK and Belize international partners conduct training in Belize.
 BATSUB is based in Price Barracks, which is also home to the Belize Defence Force.

-Belize provides challenging terrain and an austere environment giving the British Army a world-class training environment.
+Belize provides challenging terrain and an austere environment, giving the British Army a world-class training area.

-It is used to teach our soldiers how to survive, live and fight in the jungle environment.
+It is used to teach our soldiers how to survive, live and fight in the jungle.